 Some hand-related conditions or injuries may not produce painful symptoms, but they can effectively limit your range of motion and hand function.
 One such hand condition is called Dupuytren’s contracture, which can cause the fingers to take on a curled or bent position.

 There are many things that can contribute to hand problems and create hand pain.
-It’s critical that you seek an evaluation from an experienced orthopedic hand specialist to get to the bottom of your particular symptoms and learn about your treatment options.
-Contact our Smithtown office today to schedule an appointment with Dr. Ather Mirza or Dr. Justin Mirza at Mirza Orthopedics.
+It’s critical that you seek an evaluation from an experienced orthopedic hand doctor to get to the bottom of your particular symptoms and learn about your treatment options.
+Contact our Smithtown office today to schedule an appointment with our top-rated hand specialists and surgeons Dr. Ather Mirza or Dr. Justin Mirza at Mirza Orthopedics.